vladolaru/thinkwritecode.com/content/blog/complex-global-systems-in-block-based-websites-one/index.md

 **The first step** in departing from the granularity of HTML+CSS is to have individual color or font options control *multiple* HTML elements and various CSS properties.
 By grouping styling behavior in this way, we can reduce the number of available options, while creating a flow of information (color or font values) more aligned with each design intent.

 All of our (Customizer) fields are generated dynamically by the Style Manager system via a configuration.
-I will try to better explain this with some actual pieces of configuration from our Gema theme.
+I will try to better explain this with some actual pieces of configuration from our [Gema WordPress theme](https://pixelgrade.com/themes/blogging/gema/).
 So, rest assured, all of this is battle-tested, production-ready stuff.

 ```php
 'main_content_body_text_color' => [